 - After betting, players reveal their cards, and the player with the highest or lowest card wins, depending on the variant being played.

-- The highest or lowest card may win depending on house rules or agreed-upon variations.
+- Depending on house rules or agreed-upon variations, the highest or lowest card may win.
 In some versions, special considerations like joker cards may apply.

 Variations of Indian Poker